Large multi-response linear regression estimation based on low-rank pre-smoothing: Low-rank Pre-smoothing in multi-response regression

 Note that the form of the mean squared error expression in (\ref{eq:lrpsmse}) is, as expected, dependent on the chosen number of low rank components, $k$.
 This recovers the MSE for the OLS when $k=q$, in which case the bias disappears as $\hat{W}_{q}=I_{q}$.
 The variance reduction relative to OLS is given by

 where $ \gamma_i(\Sigma_e^{1/2}) $ denotes the $ i $-th largest singular value of $\Sigma_e^{1/2}$.
-Thus if the spectrum of the errors is relatively flat, then the reduction can be of order $k/q$, a substantial benefit when $q$ is large.
+Thus if the spectrum of the errors, which refers to the spread of singular values of the error covariance matrix, is relatively flat, then the reduction can be of order $k/q$, a substantial benefit when $q$ is large.
 On the other hand, if the spectrum of the errors is spiked, e.g. if $\Sigma_{e}$ were geometrically decaying, then the variance reduction benefits of LRPS may be minimal.
-In terms of bias, we see this is related to the proportion of the signal (as expressed via $B$ through $X$) into the orothocomplement of the space spanned by the first $k$ singular vectors of $Y$.
+In terms of bias, we see this is related to the proportion of the signal (as expressed via $B$ through $X$) projected into the orthocomplement of the space spanned by the first $k$ singular vectors of $Y$.
 The eigenvectors $\hat{V}_{k}$ will in general not be optimal for representing the signal $XB$, however, are chosen based on a combination of this signal, and the error $EV_{k}$.